YohannFaure/ProjetNetwork/README.md

 ### Personal conclusion on the project

-This project allowed us to come to grasp with the many functionnalities of NetworkX, and the concepts related to Networks and Graphs analysis studied in class.
+This project allowed us to come to grasp with the many functionalities of NetworkX, and the concepts related to Networks and Graphs analysis studied in class.
 We had to dig a little deeper from time to time, reaching for other sources and discovering the Network Science field in further details.

 More that a simple class project, this should make an excellent [`r/DataIsBeautiful`](https://www.reddit.com/r/dataisbeautiful/) post!